WebsiteBaker-modules/cwsoft-postits/README.md

 - your browser must have JavaScript enabled

 ## Installation

-1. download [cwsoft-postits v1.8.0](https://github.com/downloads/cwsoft/wb-cwsoft-postits/cwsoft-postits-v1.8.0.zip) WebsiteBaker installation package
-2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
+1. download latest [module archive](https://github.com/cwsoft/wb-cwsoft-postits/archive/master.zip) from GitHub
+2. unpack the archive on your local computer
+3. zip the contents of the folder ***cwsoft-postits*** (without the folder itself)
-3. install the downloaded zip archive via the WebsiteBaker installer
+4. install the newly zipped archive via the WebsiteBaker installer
-4. go to the pages section and create a new page of type `cwsoft-postits`
+5. go to the pages section and create a new page of type `cwsoft-postits`
-5. select your username from the users group and enter a short Postit message
+6. select your username from the users group and enter a short Postit message
-6. press the "Submit Postit" button to send the Postit
+7. press the "Submit Postit" button to send the Postit

 ### Frontend template modifications (OBLIGATORY)